CentaurusInfra/mizar/Documentation/design/management_plane.md

 As we extend Mizar's features, we will be introducing more operators such as: security group operator, nacl.

-### Data-plane Specific Objects Operators
+### Data-plane Specific Objects

-The overall architecture is extensible to support

-In case of Mizar, we have two unique objects that the management plane manages its life-cyle: Bouncers, Dividers.
+In case of Mizar, we have two unique objects that the management plane manages its life-cyle: Bouncers and Dividers.
 For these objects, we have introduced the following operators:

 #### **Bouncer Operator**:
 #### **Divider Operator**:

-### Resumable Object Processing

-### Stateful Operator Resilience

 ## Mizar Management Workflows